 Houston Workplace Accident Attorneys

 When an employer fails to provide employees with proper training, safety protocols, and/or safety equipment, fatal construction injuries can occur.
 When this happens, it’s important that the injured party and their loved ones seek legal counsel from an experienced workplace accident attorney.
-At Ramsey Law Group, we understand just how devastating these injuries can be and we will fight to hold the negligent parties accountable for their actions.
+At Ramsey Law Group, our Houston personal injury lawyers understand just how devastating these injuries can be and we will fight to hold the negligent parties accountable for their actions.
 If you or someone you know was injured at work, contact our office today for more information on how we can help.